MicrosoftDocs/sdk-api/sdk-api-src/content/lpmapi/nc-lpmapi-cbgetrsvpobjects.md

  - CBGETRSVPOBJECTS
 ---

-# CBGETRSVPOBJECTS callback function

 ## -description

-The
-<i>cbGetRsvpObjects</i> function is a callback function for LPMs to asynchronously return results for
+The <i>cbGetRsvpObjects</i> function is a callback function for LPMs to asynchronously return results for
 <a href="/previous-versions/windows/desktop/api/lpmapi/nf-lpmapi-lpm_getrsvpobjects">LPM_GetRsvpObjects</a> requests.
 LPMs call the
 <i>cbGetRsvpObjects</i> function to asynchronously return policy data objects to the PCM for an
 <i>LPM_GetRsvpObjects</i> request.
 An LPM should only use the